 Following a disaster, familiar scents and landmarks may be altered.
 Pets may become confused and lost, so it is critical to maintain close contact with and leash pets when they go outside.
 Also, snakes and other potentially dangerous animals displaced by the disaster may have migrated into the area (especially after flooding).
 In addition, downed power lines can also be a hazard for people and their pets.
+Be aware of your surroundings and protect your pet and yourself.

 Similar to children and adults, disaster-related stress may change a pet’s behavior.
 Normally quiet and friendly pets may become aggressive or defensive.
 Watch your animals closely, and be cautious around other animals – even pets you know.
 If you evacuate, take your pets with you!